DominikDawiec/DominikDawiec/README.md

 <h2>Connect with me</h2>

-<p>I am always looking for new opportunities to grow and learn as a data scientist.
-If you are interested in connecting, please feel free to reach out to me on <a href="https://www.linkedin.com/in/dominikdawiec/">LinkedIn</a>. 💻</p>
+<p>If you are interested in connecting, please feel free to reach out to me on <a href="https://www.linkedin.com/in/dominikdawiec/">LinkedIn</a>. 💻</p>